HNLMS Van Kinsbergen (A902): History

 She is the first purposly built training vessel for the Dutch Navy and therefor is designed with two bridges, one for the navigation and one for training purposes.
 Van Kinsbergen sails around 200 days in a year, mostly in the Baltic Sea to train students from the Royal Naval College.

 In December 2009 she was asked by Danish authorities the help search for a sailboat in trouble on the Little Belt between Funen and the Jutland Peninsula.
 She took on the three sailers and the sailboat was towed with the RHIB.
 In July 2010 Van Kinsbergen successfully recovered a large model aircraft from the English Channel which had caused some commotion on the busy sea lane.

+In December 2025 Van Kinsbergen was docked at Damen Shipyards for inspection, repair and maintenance.